benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 #### [Square][square-matrix]

-Square released their engineering career ladder in August 2019.
+Square released their engineering career ladder in July 2019.
 It features separate tracks for individual contributors and managers.
 A noteworthy detail in their ladder is that they label some of their criteria and responsibilities as shared between managers and ICs.